+In any event, is it true that tycoons were truly wretched folks who cared nothing about the general public's welfare?
+Probably not entirely, at least not intentionally for most (in the case of James Hill he actually encouraged folks to settle near his railroads and even paid to move them there).
+It is simply that because there was no regulations in place railroad executives took advantage of the situation, earning as much money as they could in the process.
+For more information about many of these barons please visit the links above, which also highlights a number of the famed presidents like the Baltimore & Ohio's Daniel Willard of the 20th century.
 The creation of the Interstate Commerce Commission (ICC), a result of the Interstate Commerce Act of 1887, and Safety Appliance Act of 1893 helped to finally bring regulation and oversight to the industry.
-However, it can likewise be argued that the pendulum was swung too far in the other direction as railroads were so heavily regulated during the 20th century that they were nearly all bankrupted by the 1970s.
-Without the railroads, and the tycoons which created them, it is probably safe to say that our country would not be the world leader that it is today and without them in the future there is little chance we, as a nation, could remain the power that we are.
-Yes, we may not have the most advanced high speed passenger rail system in the world (which, quite honestly is rather embarrassing) but we do have the most efficient and advanced freight system, which is marveled and emulated by other countries.
-For more reading about the lines these famed railroad tycoons helped to create please click here to visit the "fallen flags" section of the site.
+However, it can likewise be argued the pendulum swung too far in the other direction as railroads were so heavily regulated during the 20th century that many went bankrupt in the 1970's.
+Without the railroads, and the well-known individuals which created them, it is safe to say our country would not be the world leader it is today without their contributions.
+Yes, we may not have the most advanced high speed passenger rail system in the world but we do have the most efficient and advanced freight system, which is marveled and emulated by other countries.Home › Railroad Tycoons